rhoadesScholar/FAAFO/KnowledgeExpansion/README.md

 python data/download.py
 ```

-This will download the data to the `data` directory, unzip it to the same directory, and randomly split the Mito-Lab data into training, validation, and test sets.
+This will download the data to the `data` directory, unzip it to the same directory, and randomly split the Mito-Lab data into training, validation, and test sets (80%, 15%, and 5%, respectively).

 ## Training
-Several models are trained in the paper for the experiments.
-5 seeds are used for each training run.
-The same seed is used for all teacher and student pairs.
+Several models are trained, and each training is replicated with 5 unique seeds.
+The models are as follows:

 ### Teacher
 In general:

-The teacher model, a Critic from monai, is trained to predict the Binary cross-entropy (BCE) loss on 80% of CEM-MitoLab, using mean squared error (MSE) loss, validated on 15%, and tested on 5%.
+The teacher model, a ViT from monai, is trained to predict the Binary cross-entropy (BCE) loss on 80% of CEM-MitoLab, validated on 15%, and tested on 5%.
 It receives the raw image data and label masks as input and predicts the BCE loss.
 Two different teacher conditions exist (see below):

 #### Pretraining
-The teacher model is pretrained using random augmentations of the ground truth masks (i.e. RandomErase, elastic deformations, dropout, etc.).
+The teacher model is pretrained using random augmentations of the ground truth masks (i.e. RandomErase, perspective, etc.), using mean absolute error (MAE) to avoid overfitting the teacher to 0-error predictions (which will always happen for the GT data).
 The pretrained model is saved to `models/teacher_pretrained_{seed}.pth`.

 #### Joint-Training
-During joint-training, the pretrained teacher model is further trained to predict the BCE loss of a student model, alongside training on the ground truth masks of the same data.
+During joint-training, the pretrained teacher model is further trained to predict the BCE loss of a student model, alongside training on the ground truth (GT) masks of the same data.
 This model is saved to `models/teacher_joint_{seed}.pth`.

 ### Student
 In general: